Key takeaways

 That matters because strength is tied to independence.

-Looking stronger is one benefit.
 Living stronger is the bigger one.

 Resistance training does not only challenge muscles.
 It also loads bones, tendons, ligaments, and joints.

 When programmed appropriately, lifting can help support bone strength and connective tissue resilience.
-This is especially important over the long term, because bones and connective tissue adapt more slowly than muscle.
+This is especially important over the long term because bones and connective tissue adapt more slowly than muscle.

-That does not mean lifting makes you injury-proof.
-No training program can promise that.
 But progressive strength work can help your body become better prepared for the forces you face in training, sport, work, and daily life.

 The key is intelligent loading:

-Strength is not just about moving more weight.
 It is about building a body that can handle life with more control.

 Lifting also supports metabolic health.